astrolabsoftware/fink-client-tutorial/fink_workshop_06022020/README.md

 ## Get started

 Tutorials and instruction are located under `docs.zip`.
-Untar it, and open the `docs/html/index.html` page:
+Unzip it, and open the `docs/html/index.html` page:

 ```bash
 unzip docs.zip